 - Rules revisions regarding the team box should be marked for each contest with either temporary or permanent markings.
-(REQUIRED) - Rosters are restricted to a limit of 80 players in uniform and participating in warm-ups and competition.
-(REQUIRED FOR ALL CONTESTS) - All non-uniformed team members who are not essential to game management should be seated in the bleachers or general seating area and able to socially distance from other groups. - > Everyone should have a drink container that is not shared. - Cloth face coverings are permissible for all coaches and team staff and all game administration officials. - Gloves are permissible for all coaches and team staff and all game administration officials. - Try and limit the number of non-essential personnel who are on the field level throughout the contest. - It is a recommendation to eliminate the normal "circle" huddle for those teams that use a huddle and to utilize a choir huddle (example listed at https://bit.ly/3aWReNw).
+(REQUIRED) - Postseason rosters are restricted to a limit of 80 players in uniform and participating in warm-ups and competition.
+(REQUIRED FOR ALL POSTSEASON CONTESTS) - Regular season roster limitations are a matter of team agreement. - All non-uniformed team members who are not essential to game management should be seated in the bleachers or general seating area and able to socially distance from other groups. - Everyone should have a drink container that is not shared. - Cloth face coverings are permissible for all coaches and team staff and all game administration officials. - > Gloves are permissible for all coaches and team staff and all game administration officials. - Try and limit the number of non-essential personnel who are on the field level throughout the contest.